Preparing for childbirth

 - Heat pack

-- Camera and video camera (ask before you start taking video footage)
+- Camera, phone and/or video camera (ask before you start taking video footage)

-- CD’s to play during the birth of your baby.
+- CD’s to play during your labour and baby’s birth.

 - Drinks and snacks for your partner.